-Our College Leadership Team - comprising the Principal, Deputy Principal Learning & Wellbeing, Assistant Principal Learning & Teaching, Director of Religious Education, Directors of Engagement (Years 7-9 & Years 10-12), Director of Senior Studies and the College Business Manager - is responsible for ensuring that a strong child safe culture is created and maintained, and that policies and practices are effectively developed and implemented in accordance with Ministerial Order No. 1359.
+Our College Child Safeguarding Committee - comprising the Principal, Deputy Principal Learning & Teaching, Assistant Principal Student Learning & Wellbeing, College Business Manager, Risk and Compliance Officers and a Board Representative - is responsible for ensuring that a strong child safe culture is created and maintained, and that policies and practices are effectively developed and implemented in accordance with Ministerial Order No. 1359.
 This includes ensuring that the College's risk management systems and procedures are consistently applied, monitored and reviewed.

-The Principal:
+The Committee:

-- ensures effective child safety and wellbeing governance, policies, procedures, codes and practices are in place and followed; - models a child safe culture that facilitates the active participation of students, families and staff in promoting and improving child safety, cultural safety and wellbeing; - enables inclusive practices where the diverse needs of all students are considered; - reinforces high standards of respectful behaviour between students and adults, and between students; - promotes regular open discussion on child safety issues within the College community, including at Leadership Team meetings, staff meetings and College Board meetings; - facilitates regular professional learning for staff and volunteers (where appropriate) to build deeper understandings of child safety, cultural safety, student wellbeing, prevention of abuse and responding to abuse; - creates an environment where child safety complaints and concerns are readily raised, and no one is discouraged from reporting an allegation of child abuse to authorities.
+- ensures effective child safety and wellbeing governance, policies, procedures, codes and practices are in place and communicated to all staff followed; - models a child safe culture that facilitates the active participation of students, families and staff in promoting and improving child safety, cultural safety and wellbeing; - enables inclusive practices where the diverse needs of all students are considered; - reinforces high standards of respectful behaviour between students and adults, and between students; - promotes regular open discussion on child safety issues within the College community, including at Leadership Team meetings, staff meetings and College Board meetings; - facilitates regular professional learning for staff and volunteers (where appropriate) to build deeper understandings of child safety, cultural safety, student wellbeing, prevention of abuse and responding to abuse; - creates an environment where child safety complaints and concerns are readily raised, and no one is discouraged from reporting an allegation of child abuse to authorities.

-5.2 College Staff, Contractors and Volunteers
+6.2 College Staff, Contractors and Volunteers